Exmoor National Park Authority

 Local Authority members must be serving councillors of their appointing local authority.
 The Environment Act requires the local authority to have regard to the desirability of appointing members who represent divisions or wards situated wholly or partly within the National Park boundary.
 They should also have relevant experience and close links to the National Park.
 Councillors must stand for re-election to their council every four years.

-Four Parish members are also appointed by the Secretary of State, they are elected by Parish Councils in the National Park.
+Five Parish members are also appointed by the Secretary of State after they are elected by Parish Councils in the National Park.
 Parish members must be either a Parish Councillor or the Chairman of a Parish Meeting.
-The elections are administered by the Association of Exmoor Parish Councils.
-The successful candidates are then nominated to the Secretary of State for appointment.
 Parish members are appointed to ensure that local people are involved in the running of the National Park; they are representatives of the local people in the National Park as a whole not just their own parish.
 Their term of office usually ends when parish council elections are held (every four years) unless there is a casual vacancy in the meantime.

 Members' Interests: Under Exmoor National Park Authority's Code of Conduct, Members are required to register personal interests, for example: membership of bodies to which the Authority has appointed them; membership of bodies exercising functions of a public nature (eg Parish, District or County Council); membership of any organisation directed to charitable purposes; or membership of any organisation whose principal purposes include the influence of public opinion or policy or which might create a conflict of interest in carrying out the duties of a Member of Exmoor National Park Authority.